 The UNH Research Office hosts a multitude of resources to help graduate students and post-docs navigate the complex process of doing research, finding aid, writing grants, and making sure they are familiar with policies relating to human and animal research, intellectual property, and misconduct policy.
 Some of the useful resources they offer are:

-The online version of Dissertation Abstracts includes citations back to 1861, abstracts back to 1980 and 24-page previews for all dissertations after 1997.
-Best of all, Digital Dissertations includes the full-text of all Univ. of New Hampshire dissertations from 1997 onward.
+Through ProQuest you can find the full-text of most Univ. of New Hampshire dissertations from 1997 onward and theses from 2006 onward.
 Access is for faculty, students, staff, and on-site visitors to the UNH Library.
 See these instructions for off-campus access.